 Academic Research Grant Program Information and Request for Proposals

 The Borchard Foundation Center on Law & Aging awards up to 4 grants of $20,000 each year.
-Selections are made on or about December 15 of each year.
+Applications are due on or about October 15 and selections are made on or about December 15 of each year.
 The award period runs from January 1 through December 30 following the selection announcements.

 What Are the Objectives of the Grants?